-During the midterm grading period an instructor has the option to place a student on "Warning Status", to alert them to areas needing improvement prior to the end of the clinical grading period.
+During the midterm grading period an instructor has the option to place a student on "Warning Status", to alert them to areas needing improvement as outlined in the evaluation rubric prior to the end of the clinical grading period.

 At the end of the clinical grading period, where the clinical instructor assesses that improvement is necessary in a specific area they may give the student a probationary grade in that area.
 This is not to replace an unsatisfactory grade but will be used in a situation where the student passes just minimal criteria.